Athens & 4 Day Greek Isles Cruise

 Day 2: Athens.
 You'll be met by our representative and then escorted to your hotel, centrally located near Constitution Square and the famous Plaka (Old Town).
 Athens, the birthplace of western civilization, once hailed as the Paris of the Mediterranean, is now a bustling modern city, a colorful tapestry of eastern and western influences, full of outdoor cafes, pedestrian streets, parks and gardens, street bazaars, dilapidated mansions and ancient ruins.
 Accommodations: Royal Olympic Hotel or similar.

 Day 3: Athens, Piraeus & Mykonos.
-Transfer to Piraeus this morning to board your cruise ship, the Louis Cruise Lines' MV Louis Aura (formerly Orient Queen) or Olympia.
+Transfer to Piraeus this morning to board your cruise ship, Celestyal Olympia.
 Spend the afternoon enjoying the sun, sea breezes, pool and shipboard facilities.

-This evening, arrive at the gorgeous island of Mykonos.
+This evening, arrive at the gorgeous island of Mykonos and transfer from the port via complimentary shuttle.
 Enjoy an independent stroll through Mykonos town with its labyrinth of winding alleyways and whitewashed buildings, basket-laden donkeys, cascading geraniums and upscale shops and cafés.
-Accommodations: MV Olympia.
+Accommodations: Celestyal Olympia.
 Breakfast, lunch & dinner provided.